 22000-22100-22200.
-Islamic Thought and Literature I, II, III. (=NEHC 20601-20602-20603/30601-30602-30603) This sequence meets the general education requirement in civilization studies.
-Taking these courses in sequence is recommended but not required.
+Islamic Thought and Literature I, II, III. (=NEHC 20601-20602-20603/30601-30602-30603) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This sequence surveys Islamic civilization from the rise of Islam in the seventh century to modern times.
 Texts in English.

 22000.
-Islamic Thought and Literature I. (=NEHC 20601/30601)This course covers the period from ca. 600 to 1100, concentrating on the career of the Prophet Muhammad; Qur'an and Hadith; the Caliphate; the development of Islamic legal, theological, philosophical, and mystical discourses; sectarian movements; and Arabic literature.
+Islamic Thought and Literature I. (=NEHC 20601/30601) This course covers the period from ca. 600 to 1100, concentrating on the career of the Prophet Muhammad; Qur'an and Hadith; the Caliphate; the development of Islamic legal, theological, philosophical, and mystical discourses; sectarian movements; and Arabic literature.
 T. Qutbuddin.
 Autumn.

 22100.
-Islamic Thought and Literature II. (=NEHC 206012/30602) This course covers the period from ca. 1100 to 1800.
-We survey Islamic political, social, and cultural development in the eras of the Crusades, the Mongol invasions, and the "gunpowder empires" (e.g., Ottomans, Safavids, Mughals) through the works of Arabic, Persian, and Turkish literature and the art and architecture of selected regions.
+Islamic Thought and Literature II. (=NEHC 206012/30602) This course covers the period from ca. 950 to 1700.
+We survey such works as literature, theology, philosophy, sufism, politics, and history that were written in Arabic, Persian, and Turkish.
+We also consider the art, architecture, and music of the Islamicate traditions.
+Through primary texts, secondary sources, and lectures, we trace the cultural, social, religious, political, and institutional evolution through the period of the Fatimids, the Crusades, the Mongol invasions, and the "gunpowder empires" (Ottomans, Safavids, Mughals).
 F. Lewis.
 Winter.